-Ontario firm’s study: Alternate sites too costly to store waste away from Lake Huron
+Ontario study: Other sites too costly to store waste

 Government-owned Ontario Power Generation — the Canadian energy provider proposing underground nuclear waste storage along the shore of Lake Huron — said alternate sites for the facility increase environmental impacts as well as costs.